Updated March 31, 2026

 For a Minnesota craft retailer, coverage usually centers on liability coverage for customer injury or other third-party claims, plus property coverage for building damage, fire risk, storm damage, theft, vandalism, equipment, and inventory.
 A business owners policy can sometimes bundle core protections for a small business.

 Yes, if your Minnesota store has 1 or more employees, workers' compensation is required.
-Sole proprietors, partners, and officers of closely held corporations are listed as exemptions in the state data provided.
+Sole proprietors, partners, and officers of closely held corporations are listed as exemptions.

 Winter storms can increase the chance of property damage, business interruption, and customer slip and fall claims.
 That is why many Minnesota retail craft shops focus on premises protection, property coverage, and liability coverage when requesting a quote.